top of page

 Alan Herbert (Oxford Centre for Hindu Studies)

-Part III: Tantra Approaches
+Part III: Tantra Traditions

 Luke Whitmore (University of Wisconsin)

-Chapter 12 The Idea of God in Non-Dual Śaivism
+Chapter 12 God in Non-Dual Śaivism

 Gavin Flood (University of Oxford)